Concealed carry in the United States: Reciprocity

-Permits from Idaho (enhanced), Kansas, Michigan, and North Dakota (class 1) have the highest number of recognition by other states (39 states).
+Permits from Idaho (enhanced), Kansas, Michigan, North Dakota (class 1), and North Carolina have the highest number of recognition by other states (39 states).
 One can obtain multiple state permits in an effort to increase the number of states where that user can carry a legally concealed weapon.
 It is common practice to use a CCW Reciprocity Map to gain clarity on which states will honor the person's combination of resident and non-resident permits given the variety of standards and legal policies from state to state.
 There are also various mobile applications that guide users in researching state concealed carry permit reciprocity.

 Although carry may be legal under State law in accordance with reciprocity agreements, the Federal Gun Free School Zones Act subjects an out-of-state permit holder to federal felony prosecution if they carry a firearm within 1000 feet of any K–12 school's property line; however, the enforcement of this statute is rare given several states' nullification statutes prohibiting state law enforcement officers from enforcing federal firearms laws.
 However, states may have their own similar statutes that such officers will enforce, and potentially expose the carrier to later prosecution under the Act.